Milkdown/milkdown/CONTRIBUTING.md

 # Development Workflow

-> We use pnpm for development.
+> We use [corepack with pnpm](https://pnpm.io/installation#using-corepack) for development.
-> Please make sure you have node.js, npm and pnpm installed on your machine.
+> Please make sure you have node.js, npm installed and corepack enabled.

 After cloning Milkdown, run `pnpm install` to install dependencies.